185.A83 Machine Learning for Health Informatics (class of 2020) Start: 10th March 2020 (3 ECTS, 2 h, G)

 MAKE-Health: Machine Learning & Knowledge Extraction for Health Informatics (class of 2017, 6 ECTS, 3 h, G)

-This course at the University of Verona follows a research-based teaching (RBT) approach and discusses experimental methods for combining human intelligence with artificial intelligence with a strong focus on decision support systems and explainability.
-This course also considers ethical, social and legal aspects of human-centered ai, e.g. evaluating fairness and inclusion.
+This course at the University of Verona follows a research-based teaching (RBT) approach and discusses theroretical issues and experimental methods for combining human intelligence with artificial intelligence with a strong focus on decision support systems as well as interpretability and explainability (which is now summarized under the term explainable ai and often abbreviated as xai.
+This course also considers ethical, social and legal aspects of human-centered ai, e.g. evaluating fairness and inclusion and the students should be sensibiliszed on how to ensure trust in future AI systems.

 185.A83 Machine Learning for Health Informatics (class of 2017, 3 ECTS, 2h, G)